- Dr Oddom Demonteiro - Post-Doctoral Research Fellow

 Professor Gustavo Duque attended medical school at the University of Caldas (Colombia).
 Following medical school he completed an internal medicine residency at Javeriana University in Bogota (Colombia) followed by a two-year fellowship in Geriatric Medicine at McGill University.
 After completing his fellowship, Professor Duque completed a PhD in Experimental Medicine at McGill University with the thesis entitled “Molecular Changes of the Aging Osteoblast”.
 He joined the faculty at McGill University Medical School in 2003 as a member of the Division of Geriatric Medicine.
 In 2003, he also joined the McGill University-Lady Davis Institute for Medical Research as Project Director.

-In 2007, he joined the faculty at The Sydney Medical School Nepean (Australia) as Associate Professor of Geriatric Medicine and Director of the Aging Bone Research Program.
+In 2007, he joined the faculty at The Sydney Medical School Nepean (Australia) as Associate Professor of Geriatric Medicine and Director of the Musculoskeletal Ageing Research Program.
 His research focuses on the identification of the mechanisms involved in the pathophysiology of osteoporosis in older persons as well as the prevention of osteoporotic fractures in this population.

 His work on mesenchymal stem cells differentiation has provided new evidence to the understanding of senile osteoporosis including the toxic role of bone marrow fat and the potential trans-differentiation between bone and fat cells.
 His experiments using vitamin D in bone cells have demonstrated a new anabolic effect of vitamin D on both osteoblasts and differentiating mesenchymal stem cells.